westhee/LIFSResearchBlog/_drafts/2020-02-10-How-To-Install-Goewf-Libewf.md

 ---
  ### SUMMARY

 Expert Witness File format allows specific advantage like compression and headers information (specific meta-data included in an image) for data authenticity and more.
-Libewf is C library that allows the read/write of ewf format.
-On the other hand we have golang library called goewf which extend the functions of Libewf so that we carry out ewf task.
+Libewf is a C library that allows read/write of ewf format.
+On the other hand there is a golang library (goewf) which extends the functions of Libewf so that one can carry out ewf task using golang.
 This is called software binding.

-the written in "C" and does not currently have the advantage of concurrency.

 ### PROBLEM

 We want to be able to use "C" code in golang, otherwise called software binding.
-This will enable use reuse code that carry out EWF task instead of writing all new functions in golang.
+This has already been done in the goewf library.
+It reuses the "C" code in Libewf to carry out EWF task instead of writing all new functions in golang.
-Also this enables access to both software advantages of "C" and in golang.
+This enables access to both software advantages of "C" and in golang at the same time.
 For example, the Libewf library does not currently support cuncurrency.
-Binding the library with goewf library gives us the ability to utilize concurrency in golang and increase efficiency.
+Binding the library with goewf library gives us the ability to utilize concurrency in golang and possibly increase efficiency.

-The goewf library currently has implemented the read access function in  the Libewf library.
+The goewf library currently has only implemented the read access function in  the Libewf library.
 No warranty offerred or implied, please validate if using in an evidentiary context.

+This article demonstrates how to install goewf and libewf librarys and read an EWF file.

 ### PROCEDURE